9 Ways To Manage Your Own Toxic Behaviours Like a Pro

 There is also the effect on your daily life.
 Toxic habits at work, like gossip, passive aggression, or chronic negativity, can quietly block your progress.
 Toxic habits with yourself, like doom-scrolling instead of resting, drinking every time you feel low, or quitting whenever something is hard, chip away at your health and confidence as time passes.
 These patterns are driven by the same brain loops that sustain all habits.

 Habits can be reshaped.
 Something triggers you, you act on routine, and you get an emotional payoff (a reward), even if the payoff is only temporary relief.
-Once you realize this, you can start changing your routine.
+Once you realise this, you can start changing your routine.

 9 ways to manage your own toxic behaviours